inspecta/foods_app/README.md

 In order to run this project you need:
  - Ruby and rails installed
-- PostgreSQL server installed also
+ - PostgreSQL server installed
+ - Visual Studio Code

 ### Setup